danielblnc/DLSS-NR-on-AMD/README.md

 - Donate.
 Tokens are expensive, and GPUs to test my mods on are even more expensive.
 Donate here: [ko-fi.com/danielblnc](https://ko-fi.com/danielblnc)
 - Test and report.
 Try on your 7000 GPU or other games, open an issue and attach `dlssnr_on_amd.log` if you encounter any problems.

+## FAQ

+- **Is this a compatibility layer?** No. This is a ground-up, full reimplementation of the neural network runtime for AMD GPU architectures (HIP kernels, memory layouts, game integration), written from scratch.
+No NVIDIA code is included or translated at runtime.

 ## Legal

 This project is not affiliated with or endorsed by NVIDIA or AMD.
 DLSS is a trademark of NVIDIA Corporation.
 The software here contains no NVIDIA code or data; it requires the user's own legitimately obtained copy of the DLSS 5 DLL.
 Provided as-is, without warranty; use at your own risk.